thingsboard/thingsboard.github.io/docs/samples/nettrartu-x/tutorial.md

 This step contains instructions that are necessary to connect your device to ThingsBoard.

-Sign up ThingsBoard Web UI as [live-demo](https://demo.thingsboard.io/signup).
-See [Live Demo](https://thingsboard.io/docs/user-guide/install/installation-options/?ceInstallType=liveDemo) page for more details how to get your account.
+See [ThingsBoard Cloud](https://thingsboard.io/installations/) page for more details how to get your account.

 ### Device